JonSantos28/Roomba-Kart/README.md

 # Limitations
     - Script only recognizes one type of controller (Dualsense).
-    - Script allows multiple controllers to control the same Rooma where only one player at a time should be.
+    - Script allows multiple controllers to control the same Roomba where only one player at a time should be allowed.
     - Calculations assume a Dualsense controller is used.
     - Item effects are hardcoded into main(), ideally it should be modularized so that we can easier change and add